tokyorails/rrroomba/README.md

 :004 > x.move(1000)
 ````
 You should end up with a bump reading at N:90, X:126 Y:89
-The "Y" might vary due to incremental error, just like in real life. :)

 X:126 is the center point of Simulated Roomba.
 Add the radius of Roomba + the radius of the obstacle and it should be the same as the distance between X:126 and the default simulated obstacle.

 Or jump into the rails app and play around.